gitting-guud/GML_Project/README.md

 # GML_Project
 Semi-bandits for Decentralized Optimal Transport on a Graph

+By KILANI AL HOUCEINE and NAOUMI SALMANE, under the supervision of Mr SEZNEC Julien

 The goal is to compare, on a graph structured dataset, the behavior of 3 agents :
 - A stochastic bandit agent
 - An adversarial bandit agent